-Officine del Volo is based in the historic building which once hosted the former Caproni di Taliedo aircraft manufacturing company, an actual driver of cultural, social and economic innovations in the 20th-century Milan.
-The history of this location is connected to engineer Gianni Caproni, who designed the first aircraft on 27 May 1910.
-He established his activities in Vizzola Ticino in 1913, then moved to the area around the Taliedo farm, near Via Mecenate, where he decided to build his company.
+Officine del Volo is based in the historical building which once hosted former Caproni aircraft factory in Milan, Italy during World Wars; a real witness of cultural, social and economic innovations in the early 20th century.
+The history of this location is deeply connected to engineer Gianni Caproni, who designed his first aircraft on the 27th May 1910.
+He established his activity in Vizzola Ticino in 1913, then moved it to the area around the Taliedo district, close to Via Mecenate, where he decided to give life to his company.

-In addition to the suitability of this area for the aircraft industry, he chose this area also due to the proximity to a military camp and the Aerodrome, which hosted speed races as early as 910.
-Furthermore, the ability to easily find labour – thanks to the strategic position near the city - and the presence of a tramway network, are crucial prerequisite for the establishment of Caproni's company.
-Officine aeronautiche Caproni soon became one of the leading aviation companies worldwide.
+He precisely chose this area due to its proximity to the aerodrome of Milan during that time, which hosted speed races already in 1910.
+Furthermore, the ability to easily find labour – thanks to the strategic position of the complex really close the city - and the presence of a tramway network, were the key points for the establishment of Caproni's company.

-Officine Caproni were the largest aircraft manufacturing complex of time: it employed 45.000 workers and accounted for 25% of the national production and 40% of the international exports.
+Officine Caproni was the largest aircraft manufacturing complex of time: it employed 45.000 workers and accounted for 25% of the national production and 40% of the international exports.

-At the end of the Second World War, the economic crisis, the damages caused by the bombing and Caproni being branded as having ties to the fascist regime culminated in the closure of the company.
-In 1951 the activity stopped and in 1955 the company went into liquidation.
-Thus the second industrial settlement started with the fragmentation of the complex which hosted the activities.
-In 2001, architect Gisonda began the restoration of a company segment, thus paving the way for the opening of Officine del Volo.
+At the end of the Second World War, the economic crisis and the deep damages caused by wars bombing culminated in the closing of the company.
+In 1951 the activity stopped and in 1955 it officially went into liquidation.
+The following industrial settlement started with the fragmentation of the whole complex which hosted different activities in the end.

 Officine del Volo were established in 2003 thanks to a restoration and reconversion projects as well as the introduction of new functionalities features which lasted two years and was started by architect Nicola Gisonda, who opted for the renewal of buildings instead for their destruction and reconstruction".